Gerhardt's Mill

 Gerhardt's Mill (ме́льница Ге́ргардта) is a building of historical significance in the Battle of Stalingrad.

-Gerhardt's Mill is situated directly across from Pavlov's House in central (modern-day) Volgograd.
+Gerhardt's Mill is situated directly across from Pavlov's House in central modern-day Volgograd.
 It is preserved in its bombed-out state and is one of the main landmarks of the Battle of Stalingrad.
 The mill provided a vital role in the Defense of Stalingrad.
+The building had a twin on the floodplain of the Tsaritsa River, which also survived the battle with significant damage.

+It is one among only 3 buildings that were not restored or repaired from the battle era, along with the command post of the 138th division on Lyudnikov Island and the building of the factory laboratory of the Krasny Oktyabr plant.

 History

-The history of the mill began in 1899, when the Gerhardt family of entrepreneurs received permission to build a flour-grinding complex in what is now central Volgograd, overlooking the River Volga.
-The mill was put into operation, and flour sales began on 1 August 1900.
+In 1899 the Gerhardt family of entrepreneurs received permission to build a flour-grinding complex in what is now central Volgograd, overlooking the River Volga.
+The mill was put into operation, and flour sales began in August 1900.
 The mill operated until a devastating fire in August 1907 destroyed the complex.
 A new building was built on the same site by May 1908.
-Despite being called a "mill", it served as a food processing complex, where in addition to the mill, there was also a smokery for fish, butter production facilities, a bakery, and warehouses for finished products.
-The technical equipment used the most advanced technologies of its time: it had its own generator, which gave independence from the city power grid, its own boiler room (from which the brick pipe has survived), internal mechanical conveyors (from which there are still broken remnants).
+Despite being called a "mill", it served as a food processing complex, where in addition to the mill, there was a smokery for fish, butter production facilities, a bakery, and warehouses for finished products.

+The technical equipment used the most advanced technologies of its time: it had its own generator, which gave independence from the city power grid, its own boiler house, from which the brick smokestack has survived, and internal mechanical conveyors, from which there are still broken remnants.
+In 1911 the company "Gerhardt and heirs" employed 78 workers, with 165 working days per year, with a working day of 10.5 hours.
+Their salary for the year was 10,342 rubles.
+The annual turnover of the business was 1,270,000 rubles.
+After the 1917 revolution, the mill was collectivized and nationalized, designated Number 4 among the Stalingrad mills.